turing-trading/tt-mcp-docker/README.md

 - `remove_volume`

 ## Disclaimers

+### Sensitive Data

+**DO NOT CONFIGURE CONTAINERS WITH SENSITIVE DATA.** This includes API keys, database passwords, etc.

+Any sensitive data exchanged with the LLM is inherently compromised, unless the LLM is running on your local machine.

+If you are interested in securely passing secrets to containers, file an issue on this repository with your use-case.

+### Reviewing Created Containers

 Be careful to review the containers that the LLM creates.
 Docker is not a secure sandbox, and therefore the MCP server can potentially impact the host machine